PM's brother Prahlad Modi stages dharna at Jantar Mantar with fair price shop dealers' demands

 Prahlad along with several other members of the All India Fair Price Shop Dealers' Federation (AIFPSDF) gathered at Jantar Mantar, holding banners and raising slogans.

-"A delegation of AIFPSDF will submit a memorandum to Prime Minister Narendra Modi, listing our long-standing demands for the sake of our survival.
-With the current situation of hike in the cost of living and overhead expenditures for running shops, a raise of mere 20 paise per kg in our margin is a cruel joke.
-We request the Union government to grant us relief and end our financial miseries," Prahlad said.

-He further stated that AIFPSDF will hold a national executive meeting on Wednesday and based on that, their next course of action will be decided.

-AIFPSDF national general secretary Biswambhar Basu told PTI that they also plan to meet Lok Sabha Speaker Om Birla on Wednesday.
+AIFPSDF national general secretary, Biswambhar Basu told PTI that they will also submit a memorandum listing their nine-point demands, addressed to the prime minister.
+"We also plan to meet Lok Sabha Speaker Om Birla on Wednesday," he said.

 Further, the members said all due margins for all the states, including Jammu and Kashmir, should be reimbursed immediately.

 "We also demand that edible oil, pulses and LPG gas cylinders be supplied through fair price shops.
 Rural areas' fair price shop dealers should be allowed to function as direct procurement agents for rice and wheat.
-Our demands were also raised by TMC MP Sougata Roy in Parliament,”" Basu said, adding that their protests will continue until their demands are met.
+Our demands were also raised by TMC MP Sougata Roy in Parliament," Basu added.